levavakian/cot-faith/docs/index.md

     createComparisonWidget(filteredSamplesParaWrong, comparisonTitles, 'comparison-widget-container');
   </script>

   <p>Interesting.
 It looks like in a lot of the cases the CoT just...ends abruptly.
 We know it's not a byproduct of the chunking process, since the unparaphrased results don't suffer from the same condition.
-We can also <i>delve</i> into one specific failure case:</p>
+We can <i>delve</i> into one specific failure case:</p>

   <div id="paraphrase-widget-failure-no-mention"></div>
   <script src="reword.js"></script> <!-- Assuming reword.js is available -->